markus-barta/nixfleet/+pm/backlog/P2500-streamline-unify-commands.md

 **Issues:**

 - ❌ Actions are context-dependent → unpredictable
-- ❌ No visual indication of what clicking will do
+- ❌ No visual indication of what clicking will do → **FIXED: Context bar shows on hover**
 - ❌ Lock "outdated" shows toast instead of action - inconsistent
 - ❌ "refresh" is undocumented - users don't understand it
-- ❌ No hover state explaining the action before clicking
+- ❌ Context bar shows minimal info ("click to pull") not full detail
+- ❌ PR merge hidden in "More" dropdown, not contextual

 ---